UbiquityRobotics/ubiquity_buildbot/README.md

     python3 build_image.py -h

 In any case, the build will take a while, so you might as well grab a coffee :)

+### Design choices

+ - For desktop environment we chose gdm3 because at the time of writing other lighter weight DMs like xubuntu and lubuntu had lots of troubles with Focal: https://github.com/UbiquityRobotics/pi_image2/issues/24#issuecomment-1023287561

+ - Why does the image have only a startup message how to lower boot time and not some other slicker solutions: RPI does not have internal hardware RTC so we are getting then from MCB.
+If MCB is not connected, there are long boot times because RPI waits for harware RTC to be connected and we could not find how to lower that timeout through either `hwrtc-sync` or with `systemctl`. https://github.com/UbiquityRobotics/pi_image2/issues/33